Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Model and simulations

 \subsection{Set-up of long simulations for varying solar constant}

-While the studies in \cite{Lucarini2010a, Boschi2013} were focused on the thermodynamic properties of the model solutions along the two branches of statistical steady-state, we here focus on the changes in the characteristic evolution of statistics (cf. section \ref{sec:specTransfer}) along the warm branch as the solar constant $S$ is decreased to its critical value $S_c = 1263 (W m^{-2})$.
+While the studies in \cite{Lucarini2010a, Boschi2013} were focused on the thermodynamic properties of the model solutions along the two branches of statistical steady-state, we here focus on the changes in the characteristic evolution of statistics (cf. section \ref{sec:specTransfer}) along the warm branch as the solar constant $S$ is decreased to its critical value $S_c \approx 1265~W m^{-2}$.
 The method presented in section \ref{sec:approxSpectrum} requires very long time series of observables.
-The model is hence ran for 10,000 years in the configuration presented section \ref{sec:PlaSim} and for 12 different fixed values of the solar constant, ranging from the critical value $S_c$ to $1360~ (W m^{-2})$ (approximately the present day value).
+Hence, the model is ran for 10,000 years in the configuration presented section \ref{sec:PlaSim} and for 10 different fixed values of the solar constant, ranging from the critical value $S_c$ to $1360~ W m^{-2}$ (approximately the present day value).

 The initial state of each simulation is taken in the basin of attraction of the warm state.
-While this is difficult to guarantee, taking as initial state the annual mean of the 100th year of a simulation for a solar constant as high as $1450 ~ (W m^{-2})$ (i.e for which only the warm state exists) resulted in the convergence to the warm state for each of the 14 values of $S$.
+While this is difficult to guarantee, taking as initial state the annual mean of the 100th year of a simulation for a solar constant as high as $1450~W m^{-2}$ (i.e for which only the warm state exists) resulted in the convergence to the warm state for each of the 10 values of $S$.
 A spin-up of 200 years was more than enough for the simulations to converge to the statistical steady-state (facilitated by the fact that the ocean has no dynamics).
-Preparing for the analysis of section \ref{sec:results}, this spin-up period was removed from the time series.
+Preparing for the analysis of section \ref{sec:results}, the spin-up period was removed from the time series.
+These time series are thus guarantied to only carry information about the attractor dynamics.
 The time series for each observable is subsequently sub-sampled from daily to annual averages, in order to focus on interannual-to-multidecadal variability and to avoid having to deal with the seasonal cycle.
+In the following, we will consider these time series as trajectories of a time-one-year map of a dynamical system.